adamhepp/adamhepp/README.md

-- 👋 Hi, I’m Rebel!
+- 👋 Hi, I’m ĀDĀM!
 - 👀 I’m interested in numeric simulations, mechanical modelling and engineering, while enjoying the development of techno music
 - 🌱 I’m currently mastering my skills in MATLAB and learning new things in python
 - 💞️ I’m looking to collaborate on building a better future for human scociety
-- 📫 How to reach me: adam.hepp@icloud.com
+- 📫 How to reach me: adam.tchn@gmail.com

 <!---
 adamhepp/adamhepp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.